Orkin: Rollins era

 In 1978, Gary Rollins, one of Wayne Rollins' sons, was named president of Orkin as part of a major overhaul of Rollins, Inc.'s executive structure.
 Gary was the first person to hold this title since Orkin had been acquired in 1964 (Earl Geiger, who had been at the helm of Orkin since the acquisition held the titles of executive vice president and division head).
 In 1979, one of Orkin's worst-performing branches was converted into a "development" branch to test new ideas, procedures, and techniques to see if they held promise to improve performance and revenues in the rest of the company.
 From 1979 to 1984, ideas forged in the development branch resulted in a number of changes made throughout the company that nearly doubled productivity.
 In 1984, Gary Rollins was elected president and chief operating officer of Rollins, Inc., and Ed Elkins became president of Orkin.
 Elkins had worked for Orkin in nearly every capacity over a 38-year career with the company and served as president until his retirement in 1987.

 Following Elkins' retirement, the position of Orkin president was filled for the first time by someone from outside of the company—Bob Mercer.
 One of Mercer's first major initiatives as president of Orkin was the improvement of the company's employee training programs, which reduced both customer cancellations and employee turnover.
 He also oversaw a major reorganization of Orkin's district and branch office structure, which gave more responsibility and authority to district and branch managers.
 Mercer stepped down as president after only three years with the company, and Gary Rollins returned as the head of Orkin, still retaining his title of president and chief operating officer of Rollins.

 During the 1990s, Orkin developed and introduced a number of new pest control techniques and products that often improved the effectiveness of treatments while reducing the amount of chemicals used.
 The company also launched a number of environmental awareness campaigns, which included a partnership with the National Museum of Natural History to fund exhibits such as the O. Orkin Insect Zoo.
 From 1997 to 2001, a number of rapid changes occurred within the company in order to improve sales, customer retention and employee training, as well as to further streamline and modernize the Orkin business model.
 Of the changes that this era brought, among the most significant were the opening of the Rollins Learning Center in Atlanta, improved partnerships with universities and research institutions, and adjustments to the company's quality assurance, customer service, and service guarantee practices.
+In 1997, Rollins sold Orkin Lawncare to TruGreen.

 Treatments and services

-Orkin promotes a proprietary method, which they call "A.I.M." (assess, implement, monitor) for pest control, which includes assessing activity, implementing a program based on the activity, and monitoring the program's effectiveness for the customer.
+Orkin uses a method known as "A.I.M" (or assess, implement, monitor) for pest control.
+How the method works is: